Primary Election

 - Legislative and county candidates file at the Department of Elections for the county where they live.

-- More information is on our Candidate Information Page.
+- More information is on our Getting on the Ballot webpage.

 I need help!
 Who do I contact?